arschles/better-actors/README.md

 1. type safety
 2. all operations return a future
 3. delayed execution
-4. easily managed complex shared state
+4. ability to easily manage complex shared state

 Most of the inspiration for this was taken from Scalaz, specifically [here](http://www.slideshare.net/bostonscala/beyond-mere-actors) and